Valbows/FloorIQ/CREWAI_TEST_RESULTS.md

 **Status**: ✅ **PRODUCTION-READY WITH CREWAI**

 The CrewAI integration is **complete and functional**.
 All 3 agents execute successfully with proper error handling, fallback mechanisms, and tool-based architecture.
-The system is ready for production use with optional enhancements (Tavily API, CoreLogic API) that will significantly improve output quality.
+The system is ready for production use with optional enhancements (Tavily API, ATTOM API) that will significantly improve output quality.

 **Test Result**: **PASS** ✅
 **Recommendation**: **DEPLOY TO PRODUCTION**